 We issued \$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019 (the "Convertible Notes") in November 2014 pursuant to an exemption from the registration requirements afforded by Section 4(a)(2) of the Securities Act of 1933, as amended (the "Securities Act").
 The Convertible Notes mature on November 15, 2019.
 Interest on the Convertible Notes is payable semi-annually in arrears on May 15 and November 15 of each year at a rate of 4.25%.
 When the Convertible Notes were issued, the fair value of \$76.5 million was recorded to notes payable. \$5.5 million of the remaining proceeds was recorded to additional paid in capital to reflect the equity component and the remaining \$3.0 million was recorded as a deferred tax liability.
 The carrying amount of the Convertible Notes is being accreted to face value over the term to maturity.
-As of June 30, 2019, we have \$70.0 million aggregate principal amount of Convertible Notes outstanding.
+As of September 30, 2019, we have \$70.0 million aggregate principal amount of Convertible Notes outstanding.

 Prior to May 15, 2019, the Convertible Notes were convertible only upon satisfaction of any of the specified conversion events.
-On or after May 15, 2019 and until the close of business on November 14, 2019 (the business day immediately preceding the stated maturity date of the Convertible Notes), the holders of Convertible Notes can convert their Convertible Notes at any time at their option.
-Upon the election of a holder of Convertible Notes to convert their Convertible Notes, we may settle the conversion of the Convertible Notes using any combination of cash and shares of our common stock.
-It is our intent, and belief that we have the ability, to settle in cash the conversion of any Convertible Notes that the holders elect to convert.
+On or after May 15, 2019 and until the close of business on November 14, 2019 (the business day immediately preceding the stated maturity date of the Convertible Notes), the holders of the Convertible Notes can convert their Convertible Notes at any time at their option.
+With respect to the conversion of the Convertible Notes (i) between the date of this Quarterly Report on Form 10-Q and the maturity date of the Convertible Notes and (ii) on such maturity date, we have elected to settle the conversion of the Convertible Notes using a combination of cash (to pay the principal amount) and shares of our common stock.
 The initial conversion rate of the Convertible Notes is 46.4792 shares of our common stock for each \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
 The conversion rate is subject to adjustments upon the occurrence of certain specified events.
+We expect to use a combination of cash received from operations and from borrowings under the Credit Agreement to satisfy the Convertible Notes at maturity.